Inside Aqib Talib’s ‘raw’ but ‘real’ NFL announcing debut

 But there were others who hated it, who didn’t find him funny or informative.
 The Twitter avatars of many of those people were White, and it wasn’t hard to see where the divide lay between those who found Talib refreshing and those who did not.
 If this bothered him, he wouldn’t say.

-“Hey, some people are going to like it, some people are not going to like it,” he said over phone later that day.
+“Hey, some people are going to like it, some people are not going to like it,” he said over the phone later that day.
 “I played the game, so I know. … The only person I know how to be is Aqib Talib, so that’s the person I’m going to be forever.

 “I’m different,” he continued.
 “We’re from different places, we don’t talk the same. … I’m going to go up there and try to talk as professional as I can on TV because I know there are a lot of people listening.
 At the end of the day, I’m going to talk what I know and I’m going to talk what I see.
-That’s what I was told to do in the audition and the audition was good enough to get me on Fox, so that’s what I did.”
+That’s what I was told to do in the audition, and the audition was good enough to get me on Fox, so that’s what I did.”

 He watched the telecast for the first time, while still in bed, ready to tear himself apart.
 He noticed the painful silences early in the game and cringed at those times he cut himself off, worried he’d talk over the snap.
 He said “man” way too much, he thought.